-Our attorneys can work to show you did not commit violations or were not aware of any violations within your program.
+Our highly knowledgeable lawyers can work to show you did not commit violations or were not aware of any violations within your program.
 You do not simply have to accept penalties or disciplinary action from the NCAA or your employer.
 With the right assistance, you can fight against allegations and hopefully continue your collegiate coaching career.

 Criminal Defense Representation

 The NCAA is not the only organization concerned with the conduct of collegiate coaches.
 Like anyone else, federal or state law enforcement authorities can investigate suspected criminal behavior of coaches.
 In recent years and months, many college coaches have made headlines for allegations of criminal conduct, which may include:

 - Sexual assault – Whether it is sexual assault of current college athletes in the program or others, coaches can come under fire for this accusation and can face severe criminal penalties if convicted.